So glad to hear you enjoyed it! Good luck with your remodel!

 I believe there will always be a market for this type of flooring.
 However, it will likely only be a hot and trendy choice for the next 5-7 years.

-The entire idea behind distressed wood is that it comes with a backstory.
-The distressing happens naturally and the wood comes with a rich history, different than any other wood.
+The entire idea behind distressed wood is that it looks like comes with a backstory.
+This makes your home cozier, and homey.
+Plus, the wood looks different than any other flooring.

 I do believe distressed wood flooring will continue to be popular, particularly with younger generations.
 However, I don’t anticipate it will spread quite in the same way as handscraped and wirebrushed wood.

-In 2018, you’ll continue to see flatter finishes.
-Shine is out as homeowners trend towards flatter finishes, including the usual suspects and new(ish) oiled finishes.
+In 2022, you’ll continue to see flatter finishes.
+Shine is out as homeowners trend towards flat finishes, including the usual suspects and new(ish) oiled finishes.